-PAYROLL DEDUCTIONS.
-6.
+6. PAYROLL DEDUCTIONS.

 (a) Participants may elect to have amounts withheld from their Base Pay by completing an authorization for a payroll deduction ("Authorization") on the form provided by the Company and filing it with the Company's Payroll department.
 At the time a participant files his or her Authorization for a payroll deduction, the participant shall elect to have deductions made from his or her pay on each payday during the time he or she is a participant in an Offering at the rate of 0, 1, 2, 3, 4, 5, 6, 7, 8, 9 or 10% of his or her Annualized Base Pay.
-If a participant has not filed an Authorization for a previous Offering or for the applicable Offering at least seven (7) days prior to the applicable Offering Commencement Date, he or she shall be deemed to have filed an Authorization electing to withhold 0% of his or her Annualized Base Pay.
+If a participant has not filed an Authorization for a previous Offering or for the applicable Offering at least seven (7) days prior to the applicable Offering to withhold 0% of his or her Annualized Base Pay.